 Nepalese Cuisine is not as well known as our giant neighbours – India and China.
 The Nepalese Cuisine is a milder version of Indian food, and they have also adapted Tibetan and Chinese Cuisine.

-We now have more restaurants to cater to the more affluent Nepalese clientele in Kathmandu and the tourist hub of Pokhara city – 200 km west of Kathmandu.
+We now have more restaurants to cater to the more affluent Nepalese clientele in Kathmandu and the tourist hub of Pokhara City – 200 km west of Kathmandu.

 We have many Restaurants, Cafes, Pubs and Discos in the main cities of Kathmandu, Pokhara and Sauraha (tourist area) in the Chitwan district.

-Nepalese love lives bands that play rock, heavy metal, reggae and contemporary music.
+Nepalese love live bands that play rock, heavy metal, reggae and contemporary music.
 There are also upscale lounges, bars and nightclubs.
 There are plenty of venues in Kathmandu, Chitwan and Pokhara for Nightlife.
 In addition, a few outlets started by the LGBTQ community are beginning to spring up in Kathmandu.

 Nepal is home to many colourful religious festivals during which life is celebrated.

-Responsible Adventures is a member of:
+Responsible Adventures is a member of the following: